-After years of doctoral research on Anglo-Saxon literature and religious practices, I’ve started this blog in order to share some of the fascinating things I’ve come across, the small things that don’t make it into my formal publications.
-Such as:
+After years of doctoral research on Anglo-Saxon literature and religious practice, I’ve started this blog in order to share some of the fascinating things I’ve come across, the small things that don’t make it into my formal publications.
+My favourite posts include:

-Blog header image from London, British Library Cotton Titus D. xxvi, f.
+Blog header image from London, British Library Cotton MS Titus D XXVI, f.
 19v: Dean Ælfwine of the Old Minster, Winchester, kneeling before St Peter with the manuscript in his hand.